jayvicsanantonio/tracknstick-api/.clinerules/learnings.md

 ## Future Considerations

-- Proactively implement robust validation and centralized error handling early in development.
+- Proactively implement robust validation early in development.
+(Centralized error handling is now implemented and refined).
 - Consider using a more feature-rich database client or ORM (like Knex.js or Sequelize) even for SQLite projects to simplify queries, migrations, and promise handling, potentially avoiding the need for custom wrappers.
 - Establish clear testing strategies (unit, integration) alongside development rather than adding them only after refactoring.